 watashi wa 〇〇 tiimu wo ouenshimasu

-In the sentence above we have the most common way of expressing that you are a fan of a team.
-You don't need to say those exact words, you don't need to use the word time (チーム) or use the personal pronoun depending on how the conversation is going.
+In the above sentence, we have the most common way to express that you are a supporter of a team.
+You don’t need to say exactly these words, there is no need to use the word team (チーム) or to use the personal pronoun depending on how the conversation is going.

 Japanese football fans set an example for Brazil

-To ask a person which team they support, you can use the following phrases below:
+To ask someone which team they support, you can use the following sentences below:

 どのサッカーチームを応援していますか?